 RESETZ must also be held low for at least 5 ms after the power supplies are in specification. - (d): There is a typical FPGA setup time of 2.75 ms before the system completes boot process.
-During this period, the DLPC3434 controller writes startup values to the FPGA registers. - (e): After FPGA setup is complete, I2C now accepts commands.
+During this period, the DLPC3436 controller writes startup values to the FPGA registers. - (e): After FPGA setup is complete, I2C now accepts commands.

 Figure 9-1.
-DLPC3434 Power-Up Timing
+DLPC3436 Power-Up Timing

-- t1: PROJ_ON goes low to begin the power down sequence. - t2: The controller finishes parking the DMD. - t3: RESETZ is asserted which causes HOST_IRQ to be pulled high. - t4: All controller power supplies are turned off. - t5: SYSPWR is removed now that all other supplies are turned off. - (a): I2C activity must stop before PROJ ON is deasserted (goes low). - (b): The DMD will be parked within 20 ms of PROJ_ON being deasserted (going low).
+- t1: PROJ_ON goes low to begin the power down sequence. - t2: The controller finishes parking the DMD. - t3: Controller power supplies are turned off. - (a): The DMD will be parked within 20 ms of PROJ_ON being deasserted (going low).
 VDD, VDD_PLLM/D, VCC18, VCC_INITF, and VCC_FLSH power supplies and the PLL_REFCLK must be held within specification for a minimum of 20 ms after PROJ_ON is deasserted (goes low).
 However, 20 ms does not satisfy the typical shutdown timing of the entire chipset.
-It is therefore recommended to follow note (c). - (c): It is recommended that SYSPWR not be turned off for 50 ms after PROJ_ON is deasserted (goes low).
+It is therefore recommended to follow note (c). - (b): DMD reset voltage regulation stops typically after 12 ms of normal DMD park being completed. - (c): It is recommended that SYSPWR not be turned off for 50 ms after PROJ_ON is deasserted (goes low).
 This time allows the DMD to be parked, the controller to turn off, and the PMIC supplies to shut down.

 Figure 9-2.
-DLPC3434 Normal Power-Down
+DLPC3436 Normal Power-Down

-- t1: A fault is detected (in this example the PMIC detects a UVLO condition) and PARKZ is asserted (goes low) to tell the controller to initiate a fast park of the DMD. - t2: The controller finishes the fast park procedure. - t3: RESETZ is asserted which puts the controller in a reset state which causes HOST_IRQ to be pulled high. - t4: Eventually all power supplies that were derived from SYSPWR collapse. - (a): VDD, VDD_PLLM/D, VCC18, VCC_INITF, and VCC_FLSH power supplies and the PLL_REFCLK must be held within specification for a minimum of 32 μs after PARKZ is asserted (goes low). - (b): VCC18 must remain in specification long enough to satisfy DMD power sequencing requirements defined in the DMD datasheet.
+- t1: A fault is detected and PARKZ is asserted (goes low) to tell the controller to initiate a fast park of the DMD. - t2: The controller finishes the fast park procedure. - t3: Eventually all power supplies that were derived from SYSPWR collapse. - t4: System is completely turned off.